Roversa-Robotics/manufacturing/parts/readme.md

 SnapWheel: adaptive layer height (not sure this matters), first layer at octogram spiral since this will be seen, no supports needed

-ChargerMountingStand: 25% infill or greater for charger needs to be sturdier-  .2mm layer height
+ChargerMount: 25% infill or greater for charger needs to be sturdier-  .2mm layer height